kaylamoorcroft/game-jam/Jurassic-Parkour-build/README.md

 Backstory:
  - Your old home got destroyed (cave collapsed) and now you're searching for a new home.
-But these caves are dangerous and you have to stay safe.
+But these caves have dangerous creatures so you better be on your guard.
 Each level is a cave you're exploring to see if it can be your next home.
-But you have to get out because this one isn't safe...
+But once you find out it isn't safe, you have to get out quick...

 Asset Sources:
  - Background: